osmcode/osmium-tool/man/osmium-export.md

 -c, --config=FILE
 :   Read configuration from specified file.

+-C, --print-default-config
+:   Print the default config to STDOUT.
+Useful if you want to change it and
+    not write the whole thing manually.
+If you use this options all other options are ignored.

 -e, --show-errors
 :   Output any geometry errors on STDERR.
 This includes ways with a single
     node or areas that can't be assembled from multipolygon relations.
 This